Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Tips for Effective Arbitration Participation

-- Choose an Experienced Arbitrator: Prioritize arbitrators with specific knowledge of North Carolina real estate law and familiarity with community dynamics.
+- Choose an Experienced Arbitrator: Prioritize arbitrators with specific knowledge of North Carolina real estate law and familiarity at a local employer.

 - Prepare Thorough Documentation: Gather surveys, titles, lease agreements, photographs, and correspondence to substantiate your claims.